LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 3.0.1 =
+~ Improved 'External link' button if user has enrolled course ~ Fixed category does not display courses
+~ Fixed callback issue when sorting array

 = 3.0.0 =
 + Reset courses data for an user has enrolled course
 + Reset course data for users has enrolled course